vinta/awesome-python/README.md

 * [django-simple-captcha](https://github.com/mbi/django-simple-captcha) - A simple and highly customizable Django app to add captcha images to any Django form.
 * [django-simple-spam-blocker](https://github.com/moqada/django-simple-spam-blocker) - Simple spam blocker for Django.

+## Art

+*Libraries for computational art, generative design, parametric architecture and the like.*

+* [Flat](http://xxyxyz.org/flat/) - Library for creating and manipulating digital forms of fine arts.

 ## Asset Management